LorenzoBinosi/CTF/2018/HitconCTF/pwn/Groot/README.md

 rm          (conn, 'directory1')
 ```

-With some `cd` of As I'm filling the chunks of file2, file3 and file4 with As.
+With a `cd` of As I'm filling the chunks of file2.
 In this way, the directory will be created in the same chunk of the freed directory and again, it will have the same `head` address of the previous directory.
 Finally, freeing this last directory will provide us a double free and so, a list of free chunks in which we can control the pointer to the next free chunk.
 File3, file4 and file5 has values which may be not really clear now.
 The name of file3 is just a pointer to the pointer of the pointer of file4, file4 name is just a pointer to the pointer of the content of file5 and file5 content is a pointer to the pointer of its content.

-IMMAGINE
+Imagine TODO

 Now, with some `cd` it is possible to consume the free list.
 With what?
 With a pointer to the pointer of the name of file3.
-In this way we will move our free list in a list already prepared with file3, file4 and file5.
+In this way we will move our free list in a fake list already prepared with file3, file4 and file5.

 ```python
 cdDir       (conn, p64(heap_base + OFFSET_FILENAME5))